CHiPs for Kids delivers 322 toys to the Unity Shoppe for the holidays | NewsChannel 3-12

 Patrol officers and staff brought bags of toys in to the shop on Sola Street where they will be sorted and placed on shelves for families with kids to pick from.

-Officer Jonathan Gutierrez says 322 toys were gathered between December 5 and today's delivery.
+CHP Officer Jonathan Gutierrez says 322 toys were gathered between Dec.
+5 and Tuesday's delivery.

 Comments